idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

-# Discovering analyzing and predicting Stroke using DataMining techniques Research-Project:
+# Discovering analyzing and predicting Stroke using DataMining techniques
 ## A Little about the project
 This project is a project I worked on as part of my university DataMining course.
 It is a project regarding stroke prediction;